satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 just 2) presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
-Thus article acceptance relies on a handful of anonymous and unpublished opinions

-Thus article acceptance relies on a handful of anonymous and unpublished opinions

-... placing at the gate of scientific communication an undesirable combination of power and secrecy.

 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.

-However, there is also a lack of objective standards for the review process that results in great variability among journals in the percentage and quality of articles accepted.
+However, a lack of objective standards for the review process results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research as well as

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors